steno-aarhus/mesh/data-raw/README.md

     `original-variables.csv` file).
 -   `rap-variables.csv` is the variable list that is formatted the way that RAP needs it to be in order to create the dataset.
--   `download-data.R` is the script to create and later download the dataset from the RAP database.
+-   `create-data.R` is the script to create and later download the dataset from the RAP database.